Shirlene A. Blake

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received is to know yourself and keep learning.
+The best advice I have received is to know yourself and never to stop learning.
+Self-awareness is just as important as skill.

 What advice would you give to young women entering your industry?